 Remove any grass within a 3' area and pour organic mulch such as wood chips or bark pieces 2" to 4" deep within the circle.

 Keep the mulch from touching the trunk of the tree.

-Tree aftercare and training: When your tree is delivered and planted, it is usually wrapped in burlap, wire basket and secured with sisal rope for the primary purpose to protect the ball from cracking when moving the tree from our field to your location.
+Tree aftercare and training: When your tree is picked up, it is wrapped in burlap, wire basket and secured with sisal rope for the primary purpose to protect the ball from cracking when moving the tree from our field to your location.